outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

   - system analysis:

+    - attributes:

-    - identify attributes:
+      - specific target attributes:

         - budget optimization
           - keeping resources at maintainable/computable level
             - only have x equipment given y cleaning supplies & z employee hours
             - only aim for b predictions given budget for c neural network trainings, allowing room for new prediction requirements
         - patient mortality
         - patient infection rate from equipment
         - patient ratings

-      - identify variables:
+      - source variables:

         - equipment state (cleanliness/functionality)
         - test effectiveness (accuracy/completeness/cost/risk)
         - operations inefficiencies (variables are not being checked completely due to gap in oversight)

-      - identify vertices:
+      - vertices:

         - points of infection
         - points of pathogen resistance to handling methods (medicines, filters, cleaners)
         - points where operations/budget allocation are overwhelmed with handling methods
         - points of information bubbling (false boundary around information, preventing it from being communicated)

+      - symmetries:

+        - gathering points/spaces/rules/shapes for transformations
+          - limits (potential for change determining which changes can occur, dimensions)
+          - platforms for change (central point around which change can occurs, foundation)
+          - set of operations that doesnt change object metadata (retains original information, transforms are reversible)

+        - example:
+          - once you have resources (equipment to last x time period) or a filter applied to resources (resources at a certain hospital), that can be a symmetry if it satisfies the other requirements, and while the original dimensions are intact (equipment is functional, location is intact)

+          - hospital symmetries:
+            - protocols (treatments, allocation, testing, feedback integration, reporting)
+            - filters (floor filter provides a platform for equipment position to change)

     - identify problems: